bradvin/social-share-urls/README.md

 * **Icons** : Public domain and permissively-licensed, at an amazing `450x450` resolution.
     * Currently supported themes: `opaque background` (1x set), `white background` (1x set), `background & shadow` (1x set), `colorized background` (10x sets).
     * Want to know about the icons?
 Check it out : https://github.com/bradvin/social-share-urls/tree/master/images
+* **Regularly-Tested, Basic Share-URL Formats of Popular, Social Media** : Directly linking to share/like pages on that social media with fillable URL, text, and other parameters.
+    * For example : `example.com/someSocialMediaSite/share?url=yourWebsiteURL&text=someMessageAboutYourSite`.
+    * URL's are organized into category (`multi-language`, `phone-based`, `email-based`, etc.).
+    * Each URL category is sorted by `Alexa`-rank.
+Know what's important without having to track down the info.
+* **Reference Sources** : For each service, URL format, and set of parameters, so that you can feel confident about these links and find out more if you need to do something more interesting.
+    * We include primary sources (official documentation or official dev blogs).
+We try to provide at least one of these per service.
+    * We also include secondary sources (like forum conversations or StackOverflow questions).
+We try to provide at least three of these per service.

 ![Share Links - Do You Have Them?](./images/social-share.jpg "ShareLinks Icons")